-Ask the authorities in your target country for a U1 form as soon as you know that you will be returning to Finland, because you will need the form when joining KOKO, and for some countries it may take some time to obtain the form.
-Your membership and daily allowance applications cannot be processed before your U1 form is received by KOKO.
-Similarly, you may request KOKO to give you a U1 form as soon as you know that you will be needing it in another country.
+However, Austria, Greece, Ireland, the Netherlands, Portugal, Romania, Slovenia and Slovakia do not yet use the electronic system.
+If you work in one of these countries, ask the authorities for a U1 form as soon as you know that you will be returning to Finland.
+Your membership and daily allowance applications cannot be processed before your U1 form is received by the KOKO fund.
+Similarly, you may request KOKO fund to give you a U1 form as soon as you know that you will be needing it in one of these countries.

 Always save all documents related to your employment.

 You must take out unemployment insurance in the country in which you perform the work.
 It is not relevant whether you are resident in the country in which you work.

 You may join KOKO when your employment in another EU area country ends even if you are unemployed, provided you join within 1 month of the expiry of your unemployment insurance in that country.
 In EU area countries, unemployment insurance generally expires when the related employment is terminated (see also Working in the Nordic countries).

 Work done in the EU area cannot be counted towards the employment condition in Finland until the KOKO fund has received your U1 form.
 Your application cannot be processed before your form is received.
 Remember that you must apply for daily allowance within 3 months.